 Fruits and Vegetables

-Senior Farmers Market Nutrition Program
+Mississippi Senior Farmers Market Nutrition Program

 RECIPIENT ELIGIBILITY APPLICATION

-Before applying for the Senior Farmers Market Nutrition Program, the applicant understands that program benefits can only be redeemed at authorized farmers market or farmstand locations in the following counties: Adams, Attala, Benton, Carroll, Clay, Desoto, Forrest, Harrison, Hinds, Holmes, Jackson, Jones, Lafayette, Leake, Leflore, Lincoln, Lowndes, Marshall, Montgomery, Neshoba, Newton, Oktibbeha, Panola, Pike, Pontotoc, Tate, Walthall, Washington, and Webster.
-In addition, benefits are available on a first-come, first-serve basis or as grant funds are available.
+Before applying for the Senior Farmers Market Nutrition Program, the applicant understands that program benefits can only be redeemed at authorized farmers market or farmstand locations in the following counties: Adams, Attala, Benton, Carroll, Clay, Desoto, Forrest, Grenada, Harrison, Hinds, Holmes, Jackson, Jones, Lafayette, Leake, Leflore, Lincoln, Lowndes, Marshall, Montgomery, Neshoba, Newton, Oktibbeha, Panola, Pike, Pontotoc, Tate, Walthall, Washington, and Webster A list of authorized FMNP sites is available HERE

 SECTION 1